Survival of Hermitian Criticality in the Non-Hermitian Framework: Abstract

 \section{Abstract}

 In this work, we investigate many-body phase transitions in a one-dimensional anisotropic XY model subject to a complex-valued transverse field.
 Within the biorthogonal framework, we calculate the ground-state correlation functions and entanglement entropy, confirming that their scaling behavior remains identical to that in the Hermitian XY model.
 The preservation of Hermitian phase transition features in the non-Hermitian setting is rooted in the persistence and emergence of symmetries and their breaking.
 Specifically, the ferromagnetic (FM) phase arises from the breaking of a $Z_2$ symmetry, while the Luttinger liquid (LL) phase is enabled by the emergence of a $U(1)$ symmetry together with the degeneracy of the real part of the energy spectrum.
-The nontrivial topology of the LL phase are characterized by the winding number around the exceptional point (EP).
-Given that non-Hermitian systems are inherently open, this research opens a new avenue for exploring conventional quantum phase transitions that are typically vulnerable to decoherence and environmental disruption in open quantum systems.
+The nontrivial topology of the LL phase is characterized by the winding number around the exceptional point (EP).
+Given that non-Hermitian systems are inherently open, our findings suggest a new avenue for exploring universal critical phenomena associated with conventional quantum phase transitions, which are typically vulnerable to decoherence and environmental disruption in conventional open quantum systems.